dimensions sculptures: approx. W.35 x D.25 x H.15 cm.

 In the following phase of this project, Driessens & Verstappen wish to further expand the viewing behavior of the artificial visitor.
 They have

-in mind a self-learning organism in which observation, memory and interpretation form a continual feedback system.
+in mind a self-learning organism in which observation, memory and interpretation form a continual feedback system (see the project Spotter).